 What is ERC20 approve?

-If you are sending an ERC20 token on our platform then you will see an ERC20 Approve button before you are able to sign the transaction and complete your transfer.
-The good news is you will only ever have to do this very rarely when using the standard approval amount provided by the system.
+If you are sending an ERC20 token on our platform then you will see an ERC20 Approve section before you are able to sign the transaction and complete your transfer.

 Why do ERC20 tokens need an extra transaction?

 Unlike native ether, it is impossible to attach a message with an ERC20 transfer.
 Instead, the designers of that standard thought it would be more logical for the smart contracts to pull money from your wallet.

 To make a somewhat literate analogy, when you go to a store to buy chewing gum with native ethers, you would take out the ethers our of your wallet and tell the cashier: This is the payment for this chewing gum .

 In our little chewing gum world, transferring ERC20 tokens would mean coming up to the cashier, opening up your wallet in front of them and saying Hey, could you please take the payment for that chewing gum?
 Somehow this interaction was deemed natural and was widely adopted by the Ethereum community and is now spreading, like a plague, on other chains.

 The only protection in the arsenal of the ERC20 token holder is the

 approve method.
 In order for others to pull money from your wallet you need to